 What's a .pf file vs an Amcache entry?

-A .pf file proves execution.
-An Amcache entry records presence.
-Same binary can appear in both, in only one, or in neither — and which combination you observe is itself investigative information.
+A .pf file proves the binary executed.
+An Amcache entry records that the file was on disk.
+Same binary can appear in both, in only one, or in neither, and which combination you observe is itself investigative information.

 Side by side#